LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 4.4 Registry resources
 The IBM FHIR Server includes a dynamic registry of conformance resources.
-The registry pre-packages all [FHIR Definitions from the specification](https://www.hl7.org/fhir/R4/downloads.html) and uses a Java ServiceLoader to discover additional registry resource providers on the classpath.
+The server pre-packages conformance artifacts from [HL7 FHIR version 4.3.0](https://hl7.org/fhir/R4B/downloads.html) and uses a Java ServiceLoader to discover additional registry resource providers on the classpath.

 The server consults this registry for: